I Tried the New and Improved Currentbody LED Mask for Over a Year—Here Are the Changes I Noticed

 - Straps are not as secure as the Series 2

-With the new and improved LED mask launching at the end of September 2024, I've had five full months to put it to the test.
-I used the device 3 times per week on average (sometimes more, other weeks less), and tested it alongside my usual skincare routine of cleansing, using serums and applying SPF and using a prescription tretinoin treatment at night.
+With the new and improved LED mask launching at the end of September 2024, I've now had over a year to put it to the test.
+I used the device around two or three times per week on average (sometimes more, other weeks less), and tested it alongside my usual skincare routine of cleansing, using serums and applying SPF and using a prescription tretinoin treatment at night.

-While I've always had some hormonal acne, around my chin and jawline, I've noticed fewer breakouts other the past eight weeks.
-I can't say that I've seen a major difference in my skin texture (I naturally have larger pores, and some longstanding acne scarring) I do think my skin possess more of a glow.
+While I've always had some hormonal acne, around my chin and jawline, I noticed fewer breakouts over the eight weeks.
+I couldn't say that I've that I saw a major difference in my skin texture at this stage (I naturally have larger pores, and some longstanding acne scarring), but I did think my skin possessed more of a glow.

-I'm 30 now, so I can't vouch for for it's effectiveness on deep lines and firming, I do think the fine lines around my eyes have softened.
+Having just turned 30 at the time, I can't vouch for its effectiveness on deep lines and firming, but I did think the fine lines around my eyes have softened.

-Having tried a lot of LED masks from the lower end of the price spectrum all the way up to devices over £1000, I think this is a great LED mask and I can now see myself using it permanently.
-The technology is really good and I feel is reflective of the price.
+Having tried a lot of LED masks from the lower end of the price spectrum all the way up to devices over £1000, I think this is a great LED mask, and I can now see myself using it permanently for the foreseeable future.
+The technology is really good, and I feel it is reflective of the price.
+Having put it to the test for over a year now, I've seen a lot of changes in my skin.

-I've noticed my skin is less inflamed, it looks clearer and my breakouts have reduced significantly since using it.
+I've noticed my skin is less inflamed, it looks clearer, and despite the mask not having a blue light setting like other LED masks, my breakouts have reduced significantly since using it.
 Having recently paused using it quite so often, I've noticed my skin doesn't have quite the same amount of glow and bounce.
-While I can't say I've seen a huge improvement in my skin texture, I'm intrigued to see how it might improve with a few more months of use.
 The key is consistency.
-If you use it regularly, you'll see results.
+If you use it regularly, you'll absolutely see results if you're using it every day.

 The Veritrace card included in the box ensures that it provides the correct amount of red, near-infrared and deep near-infrared to get the best results, and isn't something that many other LED masks on the market can prove.

 Onto the fit.
-While I haven't tried the original Currentobdy Series 1 mask, I have tried Beauty Pie's LED mask which features the same flat shape and flexible material as the original Currentbody mask.
-I loved the Beauty Pie LED mask for the affordable price, however the fit wasn't great for me.
+While I haven't tried the original Currentbody Series 1 mask, I have tried Beauty Pie's LED mask, which features the same flat shape and flexible material as the original Currentbody mask.
+I loved the Beauty Pie LED mask for the affordable price; however, the fit wasn't great for me.
 The Series 2 fits really snugly to the face (whereas there are gaps in places with the flat-shaped LED masks, which means it doesn't provide the same coverage in places such as the forehead and chin) and is so much more comfortable and secure to wear.

 So, is the Currentbody LED Mask Series 2 really worth it?
 While the device is a little more expensive than the original, I'd say it's a great investment if you're yet to buy an LED mask.
 If you already have the original (or a similar flat LED mask) and want to upgrade, I'd recommend this device.
-Not only is the technology better for results but the comfort of the mask actually made me want to use it (unlike some beauty devices which end up gathering dust, because they're just unpractical to wear).
-Of course, no LED device can replace a good skincare routine, but, it is a great accompaniment if you want to give your skin an extra boost.
+Not only is the technology better for results, but the comfort of the mask actually made me want to use it (unlike some beauty devices, which end up gathering dust, because they're just impractical to wear).
+Of course, no LED device can replace a good skincare routine, but it is a great accompaniment if you want to give your skin an extra boost.

 Shop Currentbody LED Masks